 What to expect in Japan in summer?

-It’s the hottest and most humid time of the year in Japan.
-Although it’s the busiest time of year for international tourists, summer isn’t one the most comfortable seasons to travel to Japan.
+Summer is the hottest and most humid season in Japan.
+Although it’s the busiest time of year for international tourists, summer isn’t one of the most comfortable seasons to visit the country.

-The beginning in June, in particular, is one of the rainiest times of the year.
-In the heat & humidity, finding adventures in the cooler mountain areas makes travelling more comfortable in summer.
+June, particularly the beginning, is one of the rainiest times of the year.
+In the heat and humidity, finding adventures in the cooler mountain areas makes travelling more comfortable in summer.

 In the dead heat of summer, you’ll want to go light with your clothing.
 Aim to bring along lightweight travel clothes that’ll keep you cool in the humidity.

-You should also, surprisingly enough, pack a light sweater or cardigan in one of these recommended travel daypacks for the over-air-conditioned restaurants and stores you’ll find all over Japan.
+Surprisingly enough, you should also pack a light sweater or cardigan for the over-air-conditioned restaurants and stores throughout Japan.
 Since rain is inevitable in Japan’s summer heat, bringing along an ultralight rain jacket is also a great idea.

 Summer festivals & holidays